nhm38/ECE4960/lab2-page.md

 # Objectives
 1. Establish a connection between a computer and the Artemis Nano using a Bluetooth Low Energy (BLE) adapter
-2. Become with familar with Jupyter notebook and Python
+2. Become familar with Jupyter notebook and Python

 # Components
 - 1 x SparkFun RedBoard Artemis Nano